xuqiongkai/ALTER/README.md

 4. **bert:** the bert model will be automatically downloaded to `data/models`, at the first request.

-NB: You can adapt the models to your target tasks, by replacing the models in `data/models` or  `gender_model` and modify the paths of corresponding models in `config.py`.
+NB: You can adapt the models to your target tasks, by replacing the models in `data/models` or  `gender_model` and modifying the paths of corresponding models in `config.py`.

 ### 1.3 Frontend Webapp